bjoerke/wiselib/README.md

 	Act as an iBeacon:
 		(not possible due to Android API)
  * on Arduino:
-	iBeacon detection:
-		(work in progress)
-	Act as an iBeacon:
+	iBeacon detection + Act as an iBeacon:
 		You need the ITEAD BLE SHIELD (http://imall.iteadstudio.com/development-platform/arduino/shields/im130704001.html).
-		Flash the newest firmware (v526+) which is available at http://www.jnhuamao.cn/download_rom_en.asp?id=66 Now set up the Jumpers correctly as descriped in apps/arduino_apps/bluetooth_le_app/ble_shield_test/ble_shield_test.ino Finally you can compile apps/arduino_apps/bluetooth_le_app and flash it onto an Arduino (tested with Uno)
+		Flash my custom firmware which is available at https://github.com/bjoerke/HM-10-Firmware Now set up the Jumpers correctly as descriped in apps/arduino_apps/bluetooth_le_app/ble_shield_test/ble_shield_test.ino Finally you can compile apps/arduino_apps/bluetooth_le_app and flash it onto an Arduino (tested with Uno)